[Kerry Park in Seattle]

 HIT UP SOME BREWERIES

-We also stumbled upon Seattle Brewing Company on our way to the market!
+We also stumbled upon Seattle Beer Company on our way to the market!
 Their beers were decent, but to be honest, we preferred Elysian Brewing Company on our way out from the market.
 Personally, I thought their beers were of higher quality (but, I’m also a super newb when it comes to beer, so maybe don’t take it from me?
 Just my opinion!).

 PIKE PLACE MARKET IS A MUST OF COURSE